vigneshsankariyer1234567890/tp/docs/UserGuide.md

 Take note that contacts cannot have tags with duplicate names.
 So, if you have a contact that is already tagged, and you decide to tag it again with the same **name** but different **value**, the new **value** will replace the old one!
-For example, if a contact tagged with `Friend: good`, and is tagged using another tag with the **name** "Friend" and the **value** "close", the pre-existing tag will be updated from `Friend: good` to `Friend: close`.
+For example, if a contact tagged with `Friend: good`, and is then tagged using another tag with the **name** "Friend" and the **value** "close", the pre-existing tag will be updated from `Friend: good` to `Friend: close`.

 Finally, there is an additional parameter that is only available to supervisors.
 When you add a `-s` at the end